Administrative Charges

 1. Annual levy

-ABPI member companies to pay £4,000 per vote, but ABPI companies with one vote to be subdivided depending on their ABPI subscription, (which relates to company size) as follows:
+ABPI member companies to pay up to £6,000 per vote, but the levy for ABPI companies with one vote is subdivided depending on their ABPI subscription level.

 Members would have a partial refund of the levy if the Authority's income was more than its expenditure.